nikolalsvk/dotfiles/README.md

 It includes:
  - `.vimrc`, a config file for Vim file editor
  - `.gitconfig`, a config file for Git CLI
- - `.install_dotfiles`, bash script for installing those files
+ - `install`, bash script for installing those files

 Use it at your own risk.
 Pull request are welcome :)